goldbergyoni/nodebestpractices/README.hebrew.md

 <a href="https://owasp.org/Top10/A06_2021-Vulnerable_and_Outdated_Components/" target="_blank"><img src="https://img.shields.io/badge/%E2%9C%94%20A06:2021 – Vulnerable and Outdated Components-green.svg" alt=""/></a>

-**TL;DR:** Import or require built-in Node.js modules using the 'node protocol' syntax:
+**אמ;לק:** Import or require built-in Node.js modules using the 'node protocol' syntax:

 ```javascript
 import { functionName } from "node:module"; // note that 'node:' prefix